- Biological Inventions

 What are the grounds for refusal of registration of a trademark?

 Answer: Section 9 of the trade marks act, 1999 provides absolute grounds, and section 11 provides relative grounds for refusal of registration of India.
 Trademark laws mandate trademarks to be distinctive and non-descriptive in order to get registered.
 The rationale behind this provision is that non-distinctive or descriptive marks can’t be granted monopoly being generic to the trade and are open for public use without any exclusive rights over the same.
 Some of the examples of non-distinctive or descriptive marks are given below:

 - Strong furniture for furniture

-- Can a registered user restrain third party from using identical or similar mark if third party is continuous and prior user of the mark?
+Can a registered user restrain the third party from using identical or similar marks if the third party is continuous and prior use of the mark?

-Answer: A registered user can’t restrain third party from using identical or similar mark if third party has been continuously using the mark in relation to the same goods or services for which mark of registered user is registered provided third party has been using the mark from a date prior to date of use of registered mark or date of registration, whichever is earlier.
+Answer: A registered user can’t restrain the third party from using identical or similar mark if a third party has been continuously using the mark in relation to the same goods or services for which mark of the registered user is registered provided the third party has been using the mark from a date prior to the date of use of registered mark or date of registration, whichever is earlier.

-- Before applying for registration, where can search be done to check if identical or similar marks already exist?
+Before applying for registration, where can a search be done to check if identical or similar marks already exist?

 At the first step, you may check your mark’s availability on a free government portal using the following steps: